De La Salle Medical and Health Sciences Institute

 The De La Salle Medical and Health Sciences Institute (DLSMHSI) is a medical school and allied health institution in Dasmariñas, Cavite, Philippines.
 It was established in 1979 and is a constituent of De La Salle Philippines.
-The institute consists of three service divisions: the academic division - consisting of the colleges and a senior high school (all of which are only medicine and allied health-related courses), its teaching hospital - De La Salle University Medical Center, and a research facility - Angelo King Medical Research Center.
-It is situated nearby the De La Salle University-Dasmariñas, a separate De La Salle campus where it is often mistaken as part of due to its proximity.
+The institute consists of three service divisions: the academic division, consisting of the colleges and a senior high school, which offer only medicine and allied health programs, its teaching hospital, De La Salle University Medical Center, and a research facility, Angelo King Medical Research Center.
+It is situated near the De La Salle University-Dasmariñas, a separate De La Salle campus where it is often mistaken as part of due to its proximity.

 History

 The De La Salle Medical and Health Sciences Institute was started by a group of doctors from the College of Medicine of the University of the Philippines and the Philippine General Hospital who, in 1976, decided to establish a medical school to support the need for a well-trained staff for the newly inaugurated Medical Center Manila.
 Following the national government's policy of dispersing educational facilities outside the capital city and encouraging the establishment of medical schools in various regions of the country, they decided to establish a medical school in Dasmariñas, Cavite.
-Originally named Emilio Aguinaldo College of Medicine, the school opened in 1979 under the management of the University Physician’s Foundation, Inc. with the Jose P. Rizal National Medical Research Center as its initial teaching hospital.
+Originally named Emilio Aguinaldo College of Medicine, the school opened in 1979 under the management of the University Physicians' Foundation, Inc. with the Jose P. Rizal National Medical Research Center as its initial teaching hospital.
 Then on July 31, 1982, the Foundation inaugurated a 4-story 180-bed teaching hospital, the University Medical Center.

 In June 1987, ownership and management were acquired by De La Salle University Inc. In 1992, the college was renamed the De La Salle University College of Medicine, and the hospital, the De La Salle University Medical Center.
-In June 1994, the management of the College of Physical Therapy which was then part of DLSU-Aguinaldo (now DLSU-D) was turned over to the De La Salle University College of Medicine.
+In June 1994, the management of the college of Physical Therapy which was then part of DLSU-Aguinaldo (now DLSU-D) was turned over to the De La Salle University College of Medicine.
 By June 1995, the complex consisting of the College of Medicine, University Medical Center, College of Physical Therapy, and Research Services was named De La Salle University – Health Sciences Campus or DLSU-HSC under the ownership and administration of the Saint Br.
 Miguel Febres Cordero Medical Education Foundation.

 In May 2000, the colleges under the administration of the DLSU-Health Sciences Campus increased with the transfer of the Colleges of Medical Radiation Technology and Nursing & Midwifery (formerly under DLSU-D).
 Eventually, the institution’s name became De La Salle Health Sciences Institute upon approval of the board of trustees in September 2007.